miyagawa/ripdiko/README.md

 Run `ripdiko <station-id>` where station ID is `TBS`, `LFR`, `FMJ` etc. The script will end when the currently playing program ends (which is automatically figured out by using the API).

+### Schedule and Buffer

 You can run the script periodically with either crontab or Automator in iCal alarm.
-Be sure to run the script up to one minute before the show, but not earlier than that.
-Radiko itself apparently buffers the first 10 second in the stream, so it's safe to run the script on the exact time.
+Be sure to configure the server clock to be accurate.
+You *could* run the script up to one minute before the show (i.e. run the script on 1:59 for the program that stats on 2:00) if you're paranoid, but don't run it earlier than that.
+Radiko itself apparently buffers the first 10 to 15 second in the stream, so it's actally safe to run the script on the exact time.

 ### Get IDs